Glossary of technical writing terms

 user analysis

-An alternative name for audience analysis.
+User analysis is an alternative term for audience analysis.

 user assistance (UA)